electron-react-boilerplate/docs/docs/tool-tips.md

 ---
 id: tool-tips
-title: Tool Tips
+title: Tooling Tips
-sidebar_label: Tool Tips
+sidebar_label: Tooling Tips
 ---

 This page is intended for sharing less known tips about tools used in this boilerplate.
 Tools are computer programs that are used to maintain and support electron-react-boilerplate.
 For example, `git`, `yarn`, `npm` etc.